For Better or Worse (film): Plot

 Michael Makeshift is a lonely, sad man who can't get over the fact his fiancée dumped him.
 He regularly attends various support groups to meet people.
 To make matters worse, his landlord is beginning to bug him for long-overdue rent.

 It seems that things for Michael's brother Reggie are much better.
 A con, he regularly dupes his family, all of whom are oblivious except for Michael.
 He appears on his doorstep, newly married to Valerie.
 Reggie asks him to look after her, who's puzzled when she awakes at Michael's apartment after Reggie left her there whilst she was drunk and unconscious.

 Valerie also does not know that Reggie has paid Michael for the favor, while he 'takes care of some business'.
 Disoriented when she wakes up, Valerie slowly warms to Michael.

 Despite his well-laid plans to rob the credit union where his own mother works, things go badly for Reggie.
 His henchmen mutiny and force him to reveal that the clueless Valerie carries the security codes they need to pull off the job in her suitcase.

 A chase ensues.
 While Michael helps Valerie escape, he reveals the truth about Reggie.
 At the same time, she becomes increasingly attracted to her new protector.
 Staying overnight in his dad's now closed hardware store, Reggie's henchmen find her, forcing her and Reggie to hit the credit union.

-In the end, the henchmen are arrested, Reggie and Michael are released, and the later and Valerie (who hadn't married Reggie after all) declare their mutual love and kiss.
+In the end, the henchmen are arrested, Reggie and Michael are released, and the latter and Valerie (who hadn't married Reggie after all) declare their mutual love and kiss.